-While logic places the Preliminary Paper prior to the Prospectus Defense, early deadlines for major grants and other timing constraints will occasionally be considered for reversing the order of these exams.
+While logic places the Preliminary Paper prior to the Prospectus Defense, early deadlines for major grants (with candidacy status requirements) and other timing constraints will occasionally be considered for reversing the order of these exams.
 A petition to the Graduate Committee is required.
 (See 'Petitions" under Departmental Procedures and Policies).
 Students should keep in mind that the Grad School expects them to file for candidacy along with examiners' report of the Prospectus Defense